 R v BA, 2019 (Snaresbrook Crown Court)

-Represented a defendant charged in a vast, multi-kilo conspiracy to supply class A drugs.
+An alleged vast, multi-kilo conspiracy to supply class A drugs.
 The trial involved multiple evidential sources including cell-site, covert probe recordings, police surveillance and expert drug analysis.
 Led by Garry Green of Doughty Street Chambers.

 R v CW & others, 2018 (Oxford Crown Court)